Simulation and evaluation of local daily temperature and precipitation series derived by stochastic downscaling of ERA5 reanalysis: Methods

 where \(y\) is a weather station observation, \(I(\cdot)\) is an indicator function and \(F^{-1}(\tau)\) is a quantile of the predictive distribution \(F\) at probability level \(\tau \in (0,1)\).
 This score can directly evaluate, e.g., heavy rainfalls or high/low temperatures.
 Since the dynamical downscaling data and ERA5 reanalysis observations are deterministic, in the sense that only one ensemble member is available, we cannot create different predictive distributions for every day, which we can for the different downscaling models.
 Therefore, to compare quantile scores between ERA5 or the CPRCM, and our downscaling models, we compute \(F^{-1}(\tau)\) as the empirical \(\tau\)-quantile of the entire time-series of ERA5/CPRCM observations, or the set of all simulated time-series from all ensemble members of a given downscaling model.

 To evaluate the temporal autocorrelation, we compute differences between weather at day \(d\) and day \(d + n\), for different values of \(n\).
-Then, we compare the marginal distributions of these \(n\)-day differences between the observed data and the simulated data, using the integrated quadratic distance (IQD)~\parencite[e.g.][]{ThorarinsdottirEtAl2013UsingProperDivergence}
+Then, we compare the marginal distributions of these \(n\)-day differences between the observed data and the simulated data, using the integrated quadratic distance (IQD)~\citep[e.g.][]{ThorarinsdottirEtAl2013UsingProperDivergence}

 where \(\hat G\) is the empirical CDF of the computed summary statistics from the observed data, \(\bm T_y\), while \(\hat F\) is the empirical CDF of the computed summary statistics from the simulated data, \(\bm T_z\).
 The empirical CDF \(\hat F\), for the simulated data, is created by pooling together the summary statistics from all \(B\) ensemble members.
 Similarly, we use the IQD to evaluate weekly and monthly means and standard deviations, as well as the overall distribution of the weather at a given location.